-Norton and Bitdefender are amongst the most popular antivirus products out there on the market today, with both products reaching millions of consumers all around the world.
-However, determining which one is best can be a challenge.
+Norton and Bitdefender are amongst the most popular antivirus products out there, with both products reaching millions of consumers all around the world.
+But which one is actually better?
+That’s what we’re here to find out.

-In this comparison, I will be comparing Norton 360 Deluxe and Bitdefender Premium Security to help you figure out which one is best overall.
-I will be looking at the overall protection against malware by running my own tests, how effective they are at neutralizing threats, and if the scans slow down your machine.
+I will be comparing two similar products – Norton 360 Deluxe and Bitdefender Premium Security – to help you figure out which one is best overall.
+I will running my own tests to see how effective they are at identifying and neutralizing threats.
+We will also double check our findings against lab tests from.
 It is also important to consider the ease of use, extra features, and value for money.

 Norton has been around for 28 years and since 2001, it has been produced by Symantec Corporation in California.
 Norton has become a global leader in consumer cybersecurity, helping secure the devices and online privacy of nearly 50 million consumers.

 Compared to Norton, Bitdefender is a newbie to the world of cybersecurity.
-Bitdefender was founded in Romania in 2001 and works with government organizations, enterprises, and consumers across more than 150 countries, protecting half a billion users worldwide.
+Bitdefender was founded in Romania in 2001 and works with government organizations, enterprises, and consumers across over 150 countries, protecting half a billion users worldwide.

 Both Norton and Bitdefender come with big discounts on your first purchase.
-Norton 360 Deluxe offers $50 off your first purchase making the product $49.99 for the first year.
-Bitdefender offers a $60 discount making the purchase price $89.99.
+Norton 360 Deluxe offers 52% off your first purchase making the product $49.99 for the first year.
+Bitdefender Premium Security offers a 56% discount making the purchase price $69.98.
 (This is at the time of writing).
 As you can see, Norton 360 Deluxe is considerably cheaper than Bitdefender even with the special discounts present.
 Norton also has other higher-priced packages if you are looking for something extra.

 Both Norton and Bitdefender offer a money-back guarantee, allowing you to try out the product and make sure it is suitable for you.
 Norton boasts a 60-day money-back guarantee whereas Bitdefender is just a 30-day money-back guarantee.